ken-yeung-og/idc-ocr/README.md

 # IDC OCR Document Processing System

-A serverless document processing system that automatically extracts text from uploaded documents and generates AI-powered summaries using AWS services.
+A document processing system that automatically extracts text from uploaded documents and generates AI-powered summaries using AWS services.

 ## Architecture Overview